osgmarketplace/resonance-webapp-docs/README.md

 The key is to get a token for the APIs (any will do that is valid).
 Once you have one, you can run a script like so:

-`AUTHHEADER="Bearer ..." npm run getgql:supply`
+`AUTHHEADER="Bearer ..." npm run getgql:all`

-This will get the schema for the Supply API.
+This will get the schema for the all APIs.

 Once you have done so, you can run: